scraperlab/browserext/README.md

 ### Windows

-For Windows the extension comes with binaries for php 5.3 and 5.4 and is located in the directory `binaries\win32`.
+For Windows the extension comes with binaries for php 5.6 and is located in the directory `binaries\win32`.

 For extension work required:

-+ php
++ php 5.6
-+ Qt4 (QtCore4.dll, QtGui4.dll, QtNetwork4.dll, QtWebKit4.dll)
++ Qt5 with QtWebKit - Qt 5.4 or 5.3 for example (install Qt5 and set QTDIR environment variable)
-+ Microsoft Visual C++ 2008 Redistributable Package (x86)
++ Microsoft Visual C++ 2012 Redistributable Package (x86)

 To install, do the following:

 1. Copy php_browserext.dll, the appropriate version of php in the extensions directory.
 For example, it may be C:\php\ext.

-2. Copy all dll's from Qt directory to С:\windows\system32.

-3. Copy imageformats directory to directory with executable file of your web server, for example С:\apache\bin

-4. Download and install Microsoft Visual C++ 2008 Redistributable Package (x86).
+2. Download and install Microsoft Visual C++ 2012 Redistributable Package (x86).

-5. In the php.ini file, enable the extension by adding the line
+3. In the php.ini file, enable the extension by adding the line

     `extension=php_browserext.dll`